starsabhi/lofidelity/README.md

     - All visitors are able to see what lofidelity has to offer, regardless of login status.
     - If a visitor is not logged in, they will be prompted to do so.
   - Explore Page
-    - Fan can view all artists on explore page.
+    - Users can view all artists on explore page.
-    - They can choose particular artist to check that artist's page.
+    - They can choose a particular artist to check out that artist's page.
   - Sign-up Modal:
-    - User can choose to sign-up as artist or as fan.
+    - Users can choose to sign-up as an artist or as a fan.
-  -  Login Pages:
+  -  Login Page:
     - Users are able to sign in to access their account.
-    - Users are able to log in as a Demo User account to test the features of the site before signing up.
+    - Users are able to log in as a Demo User account to test the features of the site as an artist before signing up.
-  -  Artist Page (User's Full CRUD Operations):
+  -  Artist Page:
-    - Users(Artist) are able to create thier own albums.
+    - Users (Artist) are able to create thier own albums.
-    - Users (Artist) are able to edit and delete thier own album.
+    - Users (Artist) are able to edit and delete thier own albums.
     - Users (Artist/Fan) are able to view all albums from that artist.
   - Album page:
-    - Users/Fan can view all song listed in the album.
+    - Users (Artist/Fan) can view all songs listed in the album.
-    - Users/Fan can choose perticular song and listen to it.
+    - Users (Artist/Fan) can choose a particular song and listen to it.
-    - Artist can only add/udpate/delete song to that album.
+    - Users (Artist) can add/update/delete songs in that album.